 A positive title for a change :) .
-Even in Chennai and with my parents life seemed good for a while as I was put in a new school (New Prince) and significantly in a school where my mother did not work, so at the end of the day I alone, became responsible for the things that would happen to me, unlike my previous schools where teachers out of their issues with my mother vented out their anger over me.
+Even in Chennai and with my parents, my life seemed good for a while as I was put in a new school (New Prince) and more significantly in a school where my mother did not work.
+Unlike my previous schools, in the new school I had more control over my life.
+In my previous schools, the teachers vented out their frustration of having to handle my mothers over me.

-As a kid the first thing that I do when I was among a group of kids was to gauge their strength and to find out whether I can beat them in a fight, that seemed to change drastically as I entered my 9th standard.
-The requirements to be an important person among a group changed, intelligence, good marks, wits and a bit of extra-curricular activities became more important than strength.
-I was put in 9th standard C section (not meant for studious guys) , I started evaluating my class and looked out for those who looked like a competitor to me.
-The first guy who looked like a competitor was a guy named Navin, a very sweet guy he was very witty and attractive but he never looked like a threat to me.
+I realized that I had very little control over my family life, so I worked hard to dominate my other life.
+Even as kid, I always gauged the strength of other kids in a group to find out if I could beat them in a duel to prove my superiority.
+However that changed as I entered my 8th grade.
+I realized that I need not be the strongest in a group to lead it, the requirements to be a leader of a group changed.
+As we grow, our intelligence, aacdemic performance, wits and a bit of extra-curricular activities became more important than physical strength.
+I was put in 9th standard C section (not meant for the studious guys) , I started evaluating my class and looked out for those who seemed like a competitor to me.
+The first guy who seemed like a competitor was Navin, a very sweet guy, he was very witty and attractive but never appeared as a threat to me.
 We became close buddies in a matter of 3-4 days.

-The next obvious area of concern was intelligence and good marks, the two who were the toppers of the class over the previous years were Mathura and Ramya.
-With all due respect to their intelligence I was pretty sure that I would out smart them and will become the topper of the class.
-I did not miss out even simple opportunities to show case my intelligence to people, my clout was growing among the guys in the class.
-Like always there cannot be a happy ending to my story.
-A teacher named Asha (an ex-colleague of my mother in a previous school and like most was her adversary) was quite influential in this school and she transferred me to section A. I was very reluctant, the reason she gave was I was too brilliant to be in section C (I don’t know her motives though).
-Leaving a group of good friends and leaving a potential opportunity to top a class I moved to the A section.
+The next obvious area of concern was intelligence and marks, the two who were the toppers of the class over the previous years were Mathura and Ramya.
+With all due respect to their intelligence I was pretty sure that I would out smart them and would become the topper of the class.
+I did not miss out even simple opportunities to highlight my intelligence to people, my clout grew among the guys in the class.
+There is no happily ever after for me, a teacher named Asha, an ex-colleague of my mother in a previous school (she hated my mother), transferred me to section A. She reasoned that I was too brilliant to be in section C. Leaving a group of good friends and a potential opportunity to top a class I moved to the A section.

-People often start to demonize those who are a threat and who are hard to defeat.
-I started demonizing Karthik, to me he was like a demon surrounded by imps in the form of sethu, navin, balaji, sam and few others.
-Every night I used to fantasize defeating these guys.
-Then I came to know that Sethu was a neighbour of mine, just a couple of houses from my place.
+People often demonize those who are a threat or those who are hard to defeat.
+I started demonizing Karthik, to me he was like a demon surrounded by imps in the form of Sethu, Navin, Balaji, Sam and few others.
+Every night I used to dream about defeating these guys.
+Then I came to know that Sethu was a neighbour of mine, just a couple of houses away from my house.
 Everyday I started to come back home after the school along with him.
 He will wait till I pick my sister and will ride our bicyles back to our home.
-I slowly realized that he was not a bad person like I thought, then I came closer to karthik and the more time I spent with him, I realized that there was a reason for him being the most popular guy in the class and also realized that he had a very pleasant personality.
+I slowly realized that he was not a bad person as I thought, then I started interacting more with Karthik, I realized that there was a reason for him being the most popular guy in the class and also that he had a very pleasant personality.

 The exams were over and I was ranked 5th (the competition was so tough).
-My worst rank ever, however that made me feel like a part of the class I got good friends among the back benchers and among girls.
-Then I realized that it is not because I got good marks that they became my friends, but rather that rank made me a bit more confident and open and I responded well to my class mates.
-I got some great friends during that year K.S Balaji, Arun, Ambhika and others.
-K.S Balaji is in Canada now, and I don’t know where Arun and Ambhika are and I never told them till date how much I treasured their friendship.
+My worst rank ever, however that made me feel like a part of the class I got good friends among the back-benchers and among girls.
+Then I realized that I could open up more not because of my marks but because of the confidence that grew in me.
+I got some great friends during that year like K.S Balaji, Arun, Ambika and others.
+K.S Balaji is in Canada now, and I don’t know where Arun and Ambika are and I never told them till date how much I treasured their friendship.
 If I happened to meet them again in my life I will spend a whole day telling them how much they meant for me during those days.

-The tortures from my parents end continued, but life seemed easy with good friends, a good school and a lot of dreams.
-Sethu is a very good cricket player, we play in a temple ground nearby, where 20 odd teams play together, there will be only pitches and no outfield in that ground.
-Whenever I play my father will send my sister to bring me back home, and he will ask me to sweep the floor or to water the plants or sometimes just for the sake of preventing me from playing.
-I used to cry deep inside with a plain face outside.
+My family life continued on the same path, but life seemed easy with good friends, a good school and a lot of dreams.
+Sethu is a very good cricket player, and we regularly played in a temple ground nearby, where 20 odd teams had to play together due to lack of grounds in our locality.
+Whenever I played my father would send my sister to fetch me back, and would ask me to sweep the floor or to water the plants or sometimes just for the sake of preventing me from playing.
+I used to do everything with a poker face, despite crying deep inside.

-9th Standard came to an end and I was not sent to my native during the holidays.
-I was asked to go and work in a printing press which was owned by a friend of my father, everyday I cursed myself for being born in that family, I will go to the printing press and work till 7 pm and will go back home.
-I liked doing work, I was not against working during my school days, but I could not digest the fact that I was not able to spend time with my grand mother and my friends back in my native.
-However, I learned the art of block printing and binding of books.
-I started binding all my books from then on.
+9th Grade came to an end and I was eager to go my native place.
+However my father asked me to work in a printing press which was owned by his friend, everyday I cursed myself for being born in that family, I had to go to the printing press and work till 7 pm.
+I liked learning new things, but not at the cost of missing the quality time with my grandmother and my friends.
+However, I learned the art of block printing and binding books.
+I started hard binding all my books from then on.

-I was so confused on what to do, I did not want to miss out on that match, so while standing outside the house I thought of all the options.
-Finally I made up my mind that I should some how play the game next day.
-But not knowing where to go, I walked till my school and then decided to spend the whole night roaming around and then going for the match directly the next morning.
-So I walked the entire area around my school, went near Ashwin’s house and then walked all the way to Karthik’s house, there used to be a small bus stand nearby his house and I started practicing my shots with an imaginary bat in hand, I visualized hitting the balls.
-I did this for a long time, then I sat in the bus stop for a while, not knowing what to do.
-Time is truly relative, and it was so harsh on me by not moving at all.
-But I had my own world I started dreaming the match situations and me playing an important knock.
-I thought of sleeping there however mosquitoes had other ideas, so I walked towards my school and slept under a grocery store, and next morning the store keeper woke me up and asked about me, (they open the stores quite early around 4 am) not knowing what to say I just ran away towards karthik’s house again.
-Since it was very early I had another 5 – 6 hours to kill.
-I just kept walking without any destination, and then finally went to the place where we assemble (D ground, I don’t know the reason for such a name).
+I was so confused, I was hitting the ball pretty well during those practice games and did not want to miss out on that match.
+I made up my mind and walked all the way to our school and spent the whole night roaming around the streets.
+I walked around the houses of Ashwin and Karthik, finally rested in a bus stop near Karthik’s house.
+After resting for a while I started shadow practicing my shots and repeatedly visualized hitting the bowlers out of the park.
+I lost track of time and thought of sleeping on the bus stand.
+I was unable to sleep as there were so many mosquitoes around, so I walked towards my school and slept under the roof of a grocery store, and next morning the store keeper woke me up and asked about me, (they open the stores quite early around 4 am) not knowing what to say I just ran away towards the play ground.
+It was pretty early and I had another 5 – 6 hours to kill.
+I just kept walking without any destination, and then finally went to the place where we regularly assembled before a match (D ground, I don’t know the reason for such a name).
 I was hungry, sleepy, tired and weak but was motivated to perform.

-Sethuraman was the best player, followed by Venkat and Karthick, however Karthick always lead the team and he will never let me bat above 5 down.
-Nothing wrong with that though, he never saw me batting well.
-So I was waiting for the wickets to fall, and there was no signs of it happening and finally with 2.3 overs to go I got my chance and I hit the first ball high and long in to square leg, straight in the hands of a fielder.
-I was shattered, that was much more painful that the hits that I got from my father.
-I blamed everything, the wind, me being very hungry and weak and everything around me.
-The whole sky fell on my head, I failed in the match, I cannot go home and I was hungry without a penny.
+Sethuraman was the best player, followed by Venkat, however Karthick always lead the team and he would never send me to bat higher up the order.
+Nothing wrong with that though, because he had never witnessed what I was capable of.
+So I was waiting for the wickets to fall, and there was no signs of it happening and finally with 2.3 overs to go I got my chance and I hit the first ball high and long in to square leg region, straight in the hands of a fielder.
+I was shattered, that was much more painful that was more painful than my father’s beating or my mother’s abuse.
+I blamed everything for that failure, the wind, my hunger, unusually long boundaries in that section and everything else.
+All my dreams of playing a good knock came down crashing.
+I failed in the match, I cannot go home, I was desperately hungry and did not have a single penny.

-I had no other go, I went home with shivers rocking my spine and assuming that they would have searched for me the whole night and the next day till the evening.
-I entered, the house was calm and that made me more nervous.
+I went home with chilling shivers running through my spine and assuming that they would have searched for one full day.
+When I entered the house, everything was calm and that made me more nervous.
 My mother asked me where I was, I lied that I went to Karthik’s house and stayed there.
 No more questions asked.
 But then I had to wait till the night to have my food.

-Coming back, the exams were held.
-I was not expecting anything great, as I knew that the results are not going to have any consequence in my life and I was sure that I would get sufficient marks to opt for the group that I desire for 11th Std.
-The exams came, and I was not too worried, the pressure was actually on Karthick, Sudha, Sethu and Ashwin to deliver.
+We had our exams and I was not expecting anything great.
+I knew that the results are not going to have any consequence in my life and I was also sure that I would get sufficient marks to opt for the group of my choice.
+I was the underdog, I had no pressure or expectations, the pressure was actually on Karthick, Sudha, Sethu and Ashwin to deliver.
 The teachers were expecting State ranks from them.

-Karthik and Sethu approched the DPI and got the results early even before it was announced officially.
-I was learnt, that Kartick and Sethu both got 200/200 in Maths but their overall percentage was less than 90% (Which was way too less compared to state ranks).
-My mother once she knew this news, started abusing me that I was fit for nothing and I should go and serve food for these two instead of studying with them, even without knowing my marks.
-One good thing about my father was, he never cared about my marks so he did not say a thing.
-I lived two days with desperation, then K.S Balaji came to house and congratulated me saying that I too got 200/200.
-It was a mighty relief and then the official results came and in addition to getting 100% in Maths I also was the topper in Science scoring 290/300 clearly ahead of everyone else.
-I scored 4 marks more than Karthik, I was on top of the world.
-Our school published our photos in the newspapers, I could not believe that good things can happen to me.
+Karthik and Sethu approched the DPI and got the results even before it was announced officially.
+I learnt, that both Kartick and Sethu got 100% in math (200/200) but their overall percentage was less than 90 (Which was way too less compared to state ranks).
+The moment my mother came to know the marks of Karthik and Sethu, she started abusing me that I was fit for nothing and I should go and serve food for those two instead of studying with them.
+I was unable to understand how someone could their son for poor performance without even knowing his marks.
+One good thing about my father was, he never cared about my marks.
+After two days, K.S Balaji came to my house and congratulated me saying that I too got 100% in math and have scored more than Karthik and Sethu.
+It was a mighty relief and in addition to getting 100% in Maths I also was the school topper in Science scoring 290/300, clearly way ahead of everyone else at school.
+I scored 4 more than Karthik in the overall aggregate, and I was on top of the world.
+Our photos were printed in the newspapers along with our scores, I could not believe that good things can happen to me.